About Summer Streets

 Summer Streets is modeled on other events from around the world including Ciclovía in Bogotá, Colombia and the Paris Plage in France, and has since inspired other such events around the world such as CicloRecreoVía and London's Regent Street Summer Streets.

-Held between 7 am and 1 pm, Summer Streets extends from the Brooklyn Bridge to Central Park, along Park Avenue and connecting streets.
+Held between 7am and 1pm, Summer Streets extends from the Brooklyn Bridge to East Harlem, along Park Avenue and connecting streets.
 With easy access from all points in New York City, participants may plan a trip as long or short as they wish.
 All activities at Summer Streets are free of charge, and designed for people of all ages and ability levels to share the streets respectfully.

 Summer Streets is a project of the New York City Department of Transportation (NYC DOT).